tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 If you add a colon and groupname after the user you can set both the user and group at the same time: `sudo chown patty:whales myfile`

 If you use `sudo` to create or copy a file, the owner of the new file will be `sudo` (or `root`), not you.

+---

+When you extract a `.tar` archive, all the files inside will be owned by you!

 ## `stat`